MahekPavthawala/human_emotion_recognition/README.md

 <br>
 **Note:** Each CNN is different, and you may or may not put both of these steps in the same code.
 <br><br>

+## License

+Distributed under the GNU License.
+See <a href = "https://github.com/YashvardhanG/CNN/blob/main/LICENSE"> LICENSE </a> for more information.